Teddy Roosevelt: The 26th Retrospective

 The Republican party’s worst nightmare had come to pass.
-Teddy Roosevelt was a conservative that fought for reform, a hunter that expanded conservation, a hawk who won the Nobel Peace Prize.
+Teddy Roosevelt was a conservative that fought for reform, a hunter that expanded conservation, a hawk who won the Nobel Peace Prize in 1906.
 Roosevelt officially renamed the executive mansion the White House and added the West Wing.
 He was the first president to ride in an automobile, fly in an airplane, and dive in a submarine.

 Not About Party

 Though a Republican, many viewed him as a Democrat.
 Teddy Roosevelt never considered party politics, as much as what the right thing for the most amount of people was.
 He believed politics was driven by personality, and he would use the sheer force of his personality to get what he wanted, winning him avid supporters and bitter enemies.
 Ultimately, for Teddy Roosevelt, he believed good and evil could be largely impacted by single individuals even in the modern industrial age.

 Teddy Roosevelt thought America’s greatest evil was too much power in the hands of corporations, believing industrialists such as J.P.
 Morgan and John D. Rockefeller wielded too much power.
 He intended to curb it immediately upon entering office.

 Teddy Roosevelt sued Morgan and Rockefeller to halt monopolization of western railways.
 The government would prevail 5-4 in Supreme Court.
 This crushed their monopoly and is where Roosevelt gained his reputation as a “trust buster” though he was more like a trust regulator.